gtorresv/connect-me/README.md

 ## Usage

 You can download the application and from the directory open up a terminal within Visual Studio Code.
 On the terminal, you can start by running the command `npm i`.
-After the install, you can run the command `node index.js` or `npm start` to start the server.
+After the install, you can run the command `node server.js` to start the server.
 The server should run on PORT 3001 so on Insomnia you can run API requests with `localhost:3001`.
 A video will be provided detailing the functionality of the application.

 Video Demo: